QiuYukang/5G-LENA/doc/source/nr-module.rst

 but extending it to involve some of advanced features that are expected to emerge in 5G networks, such as dual connectivity and low latency radio link control (RLC) layer.

-In this document we describe the implementation that we have initiated to generate a 3GPP-compliant NR module able to provide |ns3| simulation capabilities in the bands above and below 6 GHz, aligned with 3GPP NR Release-15, following the description in [TS38300]_.
+In this document, we describe the implementation that we have initiated to generate a 3GPP-compliant NR module able to provide |ns3| simulation capabilities in the bands above and below 6 GHz, aligned with 3GPP NR Release-15, following the description in [TS38300]_.